sherry-ger/ECK-Workshop/eck-gcp/README.md

 ![Dashboard image](https://raw.githubusercontent.com/elastic/examples/master/k8s-observability-with-eck/ECK-obs-infrastructure.png)

 # About GKE
 GKE == Google Kubernetes Engine.
+[Google Cloud platform offers a free tier and $300 credit](https://cloud.google.com/free/) In this workshop, we will take advantage of the $300 credit to spin up a Kubernetes cluster on GKE.
 If you have never used GKE, you might want to go through the [GKE quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).

 # Deploy a k8s cluster in GKE